The Wicker Man (2006 film): Accolades

+Legacy

-The original film's director, Robin Hardy, had expressed skepticism over the Hollywood remake and had his lawyers make Warner Bros. remove his name from the remake's promotional material.
+The original film's director, Robin Hardy, had expressed skepticism over the Hollywood remake and had his lawyers make Warner Bros.
+Pictures remove his name from the remake's promotional material.
 According to Hardy, he was given writing credit for the screenplay when he had not received any for the original.
 Christopher Lee, who played Lord Summerisle in the original film, commented: "I don't believe in remakes.
 You can make a follow-up to a film, but to remake a movie with such history and success just doesn't make sense to me."

 Cage himself acknowledged that the film was "absurd".
 He remarked in 2010, "There is a mischievous mind at work on The Wicker Man, you know?
 You know what I mean?
 And I finally kind of said, 'I might have known that the movie was meant to be absurd.'
 But saying that now after the fact is OK, but to say it before the fact is not, because you have to let the movie have its own life."
 In February 2012, Cage gave a live webchat with fans to promote Ghost Rider: Spirit of Vengeance.
 When asked what roles from his career he would most like to revisit, Cage responded, "I would like to hook up with one of the great Japanese filmmakers, like the master that made Ringu, and I would like to take The Wicker Man to Japan, except this time he's a ghost."

 A scene exclusive to the unrated version of the film, where Nicolas Cage's character gets tortured by bees, as well a separate scene where he discovers the burned doll have become internet memes.

-Accolades

-The film garnered five Golden Raspberry Award nominations but did not win any: